Forget willpower: Brain signals drive what, how, and when we eat. If you’re eating too much, here’s how to take back control.

 - Yeast breads

-- Chicken and chicken-mixed dishes (and we don’t mean chicken breasts — think chicken fingers, chicken stir-fry, and chicken nuggets)
+- Chicken and chicken-mixed dishes (and we don’t mean chicken breasts — think chicken fingers, chicken nuggets, and chicken alfredo)

 - Soda, energy drinks, and sports drinks

 - Fast food now makes up 11 percent of the average American’s energy intake.